MrMadhurChopra/Excel-to-CSV/README.md

 # Excel-to-CSV
+Requirements:
-Read an excel file and split it into multiple csv files, one for each sheet in the workbook
+  * Read an excel file and split it into multiple csv files, one for each sheet in the workbook.

-Where is the excel file?
+  * Add a timestamp to the csv file name
-  The excel file is in a Azure Blob Storage
+  * The excel file to be read is in the Azure Blob Storage

-Where are the csv files?
-  The csv files created by this utility will be in the same Azure storage but in individual folders named after the tabs in the excel workbook
+  * The csv file to be created will be in the same Azure storage but in individual folders named after the tabs in the excel workbook
+  * Archive the excel file after processing into an archive folder in Azure